Workshops

 Chalmers University of Technology, Sweden & Cranfield University, UK

-The objectives and the expected outcomes are to discuss what sustainability means in the aerospace technology context and identify technical-, product-, process-, and business- oriented challenges that must be addressed.
-One expected outcome is to bring together participants’ views on how to design sustainable aerospace solutions across and along the air transport system, including arguments for what is lacking, and what needs prioritisation.
+The objectives and the expected outcomes are to discuss what sustainability means in the aerospace technology context and to identify technical-, product-, process-, and business- oriented challenges.
+One expected outcome is to bring together participants’ views on what potential trade-offs to address during the design of sustainable aerospace solutions across and along the air transport system.
+The workshop is a hands on interactive session in small groups working in parallel on specified tasks and the collective results will be discussed at the end.
+The outcome will be processed and communicated beyond the workshop.

 DASSAULT AVIATION